 Offshore sand resources, e.g., sand shoals, are increasingly being used for beach renourishment, barrier island restoration, and other uses to enhance resiliency of shorelines.
 However, the impact of sand dredging on fish and other marine resources is poorly understood.
-We are working with the Bureau of Ocean Energy Management and the National Marine Fisheries Service to provide information on these effects and to develop a geospatial decision support tool that helps users determine the relative risk to fisheries that are associated with extraction of these sand resources.
+We are working with the Bureau of Ocean Energy Management and NOAA's National Marine Fisheries Service to provide information on these effects and to develop a geospatial decision support tool that helps users determine the relative risk to fisheries that are associated with extraction of these sand resources.

 - Offshore sand resources, including sand shoals, are increasingly being used for beach renourishment, barrier island restoration, and other uses that enhance coastal resiliency in the face of major storms and hurricanes.